 The marker, actually built to resemble a buoy, stands at furthest south tip of Key West.
 The monument notes that Cuba is only 90 miles away, and just to its right, a plaque commemorates the brave Cubans who have drowned trying to get to America, "The Leader In Democracy."
 In the blocks around the Monument are numerous other "Southernmosts" -- hotel, house, restaurant, etc.

 On the top of the monument is painted the logo of The Conch Republic.
-Twenty years ago, Key West, seeking to enhance its reputation as a free-wheeling, fun-loving, party without consequence kind of town, seceded from the United States, declaring itself The Conch Republic.
-Every April, a ten-day party celebrates the event.
-But if that's the case, then the Southernmost Point in The US is actually one key up, in Boca Chica.
+In the 1970s Key West, seeking to enhance its reputation as a free-wheeling, fun-loving, party-without-consequence kind of town, seceded from the United States, declaring itself The Conch Republic (Every April, a ten-day party celebrates the event).
+But if that's the case, then the Southernmost Point in the U.S. is actually one key up, in Boca Chica.